fx67ll/fx67llVueUI/README.md

 # fx67llVueUI
-do sth like ElementUI & do sth different
+do sth like ElementUI & do sth different ez to use

 [npm](https://www.npmjs.com/package/fx67ll-vue-ui "npm")